rnicklin/tinybttn/readme.md

 ## TinyBttn

-This repository contains the code for the Magento code.
+The code for the Magento module.

 [Bttn Result](./bttn_result.php)	The main code body ... receives a OneID-provided input, posts data to TinyBttn, and handles result